PHOENIX SKY HARBOR TERMINAL MODERNIZATION AND PHX SKY TRAIN

 PHX Sky Train

 The best results come from the best people

-The final stage of the multi-year Terminal 3 modernisation program was complete in early 2020, when the renovated north concourse opened.
+The final stage of the multi-year Terminal 3 modernization program was complete in early 2020, when the renovated north concourse opened.
 The $590 million project includes a consolidated security checkpoint, brand new south concourse and renovated north concourse, both with restaurants and retail, enhanced customer amenities and stunning views of Phoenix’s desert landscape.
 RLB provided independent cost consulting services to validate cost projections submitted by the programming team and was proud to support Arizona’s top economic driver.

 Bringing imagination to life

 Our experienced team has worked on airport projects around the world, applying state-of-the-art technology and integrated systems to find new solutions to old problems.
-With passion and purpose, our people helped to shape the economic future of Phoenix Sky Harbor International Airport and create a better tomorrow for millions of travellers.
+With passion and purpose, our people helped to shape the economic future of Phoenix Sky Harbor International Airport and create a better tomorrow for millions of travelers.